 How Long do Parrots Live?
-Parrot Lifespan Chart in 2019
+Parrot Lifespan Chart in Summer 2021

 Parrots are a fantastic pet that can stay with you for nearly your entire life.
 That being said they are also a very big commitment.
 Parrots, while they are a fantastic pet that can be very loving and caring, they are also very time consuming and can be difficult for some to handle.
 Knowing a bit about how long do parrots live may help you determine what type of parrot you may want and what type is best for you.
 Each parrot lifespan is different dependent not only on species but also on the particular bird.